xuantiep/xdeb-org/content/post/run-your-own-mail-server-with-postfix-dovecot.md

 ~~~~

+### Administer with PostfixAdmin

+PostfixAdmin is a web interface written in PHP.
+It's simple but works well for administering mailboxes and aliases for multiple domains.

+The playbook is not using the latest version since I had trouble getting that to work.
+Since the older version works without issues I have not put a lot of time investigating the problem.

+To be on the safe side I put it behind an Apache basic auth protection.

 ### Removing headers on outgoing mail for security reasons

-With smtp_header_checks you can manipulate the headers of mail sent from the server by users.
+With smtp_header_checks you can manipulate the headers of mail sent out from the server by users.
 I use it to remove some headers for security reasons.

 I remove X-Originating-IP, information about the mail client and the received header.
 This way the e-mail will appear to originate from the mail server itself and not reveal unnecessary information about the sending device/user.